-- 1. Configure the Remote Access client to use LMHOSTS (all platforms) or WINS (all platforms except Windows 9x).

-- 2. For Win NT and Win 2000, configure the SDL timeout.

-- 3. Define the site where the domain controller resides and download/update the topology.

-- 4. If the endpoint computer is not already a domain member, configure it to be a domain member.
+- 1. Configure the Remote Access client to use LMHOSTS (all platforms) or WINS (all platforms except Windows 9x). - 2.
+Define the site where the domain controller resides and download/update the topology. - 3.
+If the endpoint computer is not already a domain member, configure it to be a domain member. - 4.
+Reboot the computer. - 5.
+Log in to the computer.

-- 5. For Win NT and 2000:

-- Enable Auto Local Logon (optional)

-- Enable Secure Domain Logon

-- 6. Reboot the computer.

-- 7. Log in to the computer.